alshedivat/al-folio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I love computer science!
+Hi, I love computer science!
 I am a graduate student at The University of Texas Rio Grande Valley completing my master’s degree.
 I research with the Algorithmic Self-Assembly Research Group (ASARG) here on campus.
 Previously, I attended The University of Texas at Austin and received a B.S. in Computer Science.